ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/walkthrough.md

 ## Instantiating the contract

-Next step is to instantiate the contract, so that we have an instance of the contract that we can execute and query.
+The next step is to instantiate the contract so that we have an instance of the contract that we can execute and query.
 The upload command returned a code ID.
 This code
 ID is used to identify the wasm binary (compiled CosmWasm contract).
 We will use this code ID to instantiate the contract from.

 We want to use the following configurations to instantiate the contract: